itstoreall/checking-backend/README.md

 _Postman:_

 1. create a new environment
-2. reate a new collection
+2. create a new collection
 3. create a new POST payloads request

 ### POST payloads